San Antonio Divorce Lawyers

 Can a Non-U.S. Citizen file for divorce in Texas?
-Yes, a person who is not a U.S. Citizen can be considered a Texas resident for purposes of filing or maintaining a divorce suit if that person intends to establish a domicile in Texas as a resident and has been domiciled in Texas for the past 6 months and meets the other requirements set forth above for who can qualify for a divorce in Texas.
+Yes, a person who is not a U.S. Citizen can be considered a Texas resident for purposes of filing or maintaining a divorce suit if that person intends to establish a domicile in Texas as a resident and has been domiciled in Texas for the past 6 months.
 U.S. citizenship is not a required for Texas to be able to grant a divorce.
 However, the ability to file for divorce in Texas can be limited if your spouse does not have sufficient minimum contacts with Texas for Texas to have jurisdiction over your spouse.

 Am I required to have my spouse served with the divorce?
 Yes, Texas requires you to have someone (other than yourself) personally serve your spouse with the petition for divorce unless the spouse waives service of process.
 The spouse can waive service of process only after the suit for divorce is filed.
 The waiver must be notarized unless the person executing the waiver is incarcerated.
 If you and your spouse are working together to obtain a divorce that is always a good thing, however, it is best if you retain a San Antonio divorce lawyer to make sure that the paperwork is done correctly.
 Many times, uncontested divorces can be expedited by having an attorney draft the necessary paperwork so that delays and roadblocks are eliminated.

 Can I get an informal divorce or common-law divorce?
-In Texas, while spouses can be informally married through common law marriage, they cannot be divorced through an informal or common law process.
-In Texas, a divorce can only occur through a court order.
-There is no informal or common law divorce.
+While spouses can be informally married through common law marriage, they cannot be divorced through an informal or common law process.
+In Texas, a divorce can only occur by obtaining a court order granting the divorce.
+There is no informal or common law divorce in Texas.